ablackcat04/Polarity-Glitch/README.md

 it offers a fresh approach to sound design and audio processing.

 ## Download
-Please go to the Gumroad page for download: [link]
+Please go to the Gumroad page for download: https://ablackcat04.gumroad.com/l/polarity-glitch

 We only provide VST3 now, but since we use the JUCE C++ framework, you can build other supported plugin formats as you want.